Language selection

 Answer:

 Yes.
-Recipients may redistribute funds to other parties providing that the third party is an ‘eligible recipients’.
+Recipients may redistribute funds to other parties providing that the third party is an 'eligible recipient'.
 All parties must be identified within the proposal.
-The main recipient of the funding will remain liable to Fisheries and Oceans Canada for the performance of its obligations under the funding agreement.
+The recipient assumes all responsibility, liability and risk arising out of, or related to, either directly or indirectly, the third party arrangement, and will remain liable to Fisheries and Oceans Canada for the performance of its obligations under the funding agreement.
 Recipients have full independence in the selection of such third parties and will not be acting as an agent of the government in making distributions.

 The project has been approved for funding.
 When can the organization start incurring expenses?